la2050/archive/_projects/2015/the-love-story.md

   - Westside
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Friend Organization(s) name(s): 'The Love Story and The Love Story Media, Inc. ' Organization(s) mailing address(es): "12575 Beatrice St. \r\nLos Angeles, CA 90066" Organization(s) website(s): www.thelovestory.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): 'The Love Story and The Love Story Media, Inc. ' Organization(s) mailing address(es): "12575 Beatrice St. \r\nLos Angeles, CA 90066" Organization(s) website(s): www.thelovestory.org